 With our current Western lifestyle of high stress, processed foods, drug and medication use, SIBO is on the rise.
 Although it has been known about for the last 50 to 60 years, only recently has SIBO become widely accepted.
 The benefits of addressing a small intestinal bacterial overgrowth are huge and should always be considered in those suffering gut symptoms, malabsorption, allergies and autoimmune conditions.
 But be sure to seek help from a holistic health professional.

-Interested in learning more about IBS, SIBO, gut health & gut healing?
+Interested in learning more about IBS, gut health & gut healing?
 Join me in The IBS & Gut Healing Facebook Support Group here.

 Other important reads & articles that may be of interest:

 Information provided from Steven Sandberg-Lewis & Allison Siebecker for the Functional Medicine University.